A Safety Valve for Unusual Circumstances

 For good cause shown, an order in a formal testacy proceeding may be modified or vacated within the time allowed for appeal.

-A.R.S. § 14-3413The phrase "good cause" gives the court discretion to act when the facts justify it, without being confined to the specific scenarios in section 14-3412.
-The critical limitation is timing.
-The petition must be filed within the appeal window, which is significantly shorter than the deadlines available under section 14-3412.
+A.R.S. § 14-3413The phrase "good cause" gives the court room to act when the facts call for it.
+The court is not limited to the specific scenarios in section 14-3412.

 How This Fits Into the Broader Process

 This statute works alongside section 14-3412, not as a replacement.
-If a situation fits one of the specific categories in section 14-3412, such as a newly discovered will or an omitted heir, that section governs the process and timeline.
-Section 14-3413 applies to circumstances that fall outside those defined categories but still warrant reconsideration.
+If a situation fits one of that section's categories, that section controls the process and timeline.